zoi386/Data-Analysis-and-Visualisation/README.md

 Data from bottom of the set are more diverse, that is whay we have more countries amoung the teen last positioned.
 ![image](https://user-images.githubusercontent.com/60197005/150678795-f4219de9-870d-452e-ad3d-645585086248.png)

+Thank you, that would be all.
+Compleate work about this representaion You can find in notebook.

 Fanialy we have them all on world map as well.
 ![image](https://user-images.githubusercontent.com/60197005/150678907-6d8ff3d5-51a2-430e-b23c-0473c5aacebf.png)